Adventure to a place like nowhere else!

 What is the Cancellation Policy?

-- If ticket holder cancels: If you cancel because you think it is too sunny, rainy, windy or whatever, but the boat still goes, tickets are non-refundable.
+• If ticket holder cancels: If you cancel because you think it is too sunny, rainy, windy, etc, but the boat still goes, tickets are non-refundable.

 How will I know if my tour has been cancelled?